MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P06-Testing-Feed-Table-View/content.md

 With our custom cell setup, we now have all the UI elements we need to see the `Feed View` in action.
 However, we won't be making any network requests just yet; instead we'll use **mock data** to emulate the data that we will receive from an API request.

-# Test Without UI Without Data
+# Test UI Without Data

 First let's test things without using any real data from Product Hunt's API.